Michigan Underwater Preserves - Sites

-The 488 square mile sanctuary and underwater preserve has one of the highest densities of shipwrecks per square mile of any point on the Great Lakes and offers a variety of shipwrecks and natural attractions.
+The 4,300 square mile sanctuary and underwater preserve offers a variety of shipwrecks and natural attractions.
 Divers will find many shipwrecks in a protected bay as well as many fascinating sites just beyond the bay itself.
 Great visibility makes underwater photography especially popular in this preserve.

 The Nordmeer is one of the most popular dive sites of the sanctuary and underwater preserve.
 It has been described as 550 feet of "pure delight" This German steel steamer stranded on the rocks of Thunder Bay Shoal in November 1966.
 Because the maximum depth at this site is only 40 feet, this is a great place for those who have little or no shipwreck diving experience.
 The hull of the Nordmeer is intact and large cargo hatches provide easy access and permit sunlight to penetrate the interior.
 Next to the wreck of the Nordmeer is a steel barge that also provides exploration opportunities.